“With God One Day is a Thousand Years”?

 Another point to consider is that Peter used the term “day” (Greek hemera) and the phrase “thousand years” (chilia ete).
 This in itself is proof that God is able to communicate to man the difference between one day and 1,000 years.
 (For similes to make sense, one first must understand the literal difference between what is being compared.
 If there were no difference, then it would be meaningless to use such a figure of speech.)
 What’s more, within Genesis chapter one God used the terms “days” (Hebrew yamim) and “years” (shanim).
 Many rightly have questioned, “If a day in Genesis is really a thousand years (or some other long period of time), then what are the years mentioned in Genesis chapter one?”
 Such a definition of “days” makes a reasonable interpretation of Creation impossible.
 The facts are: (1) God knows the difference between a day and a thousand years; (2) Peter and Moses understood this difference; (3) their original audience comprehended the difference; and (4) any unbiased reader today can do the same.

-Finally, even if 2 Peter 3:8 could be tide to the length of the Creation days (logically and biblically it cannot), adding 6,000 years to the age of the Earth would in no way appease evolutionary sympathizers.
+Finally, even if 2 Peter 3:8 could be tied to the length of the Creation days (logically and biblically it cannot), adding 6,000 years to the age of the Earth would in no way appease evolutionary sympathizers.
 A person could add 600,000 years or 600 million years and still not come close to the alleged age of the Universe.
 According to evolutionary calculations, one would still be 13+ billion years away from the Big Bang and four billion years this side of the formation of Earth.
 Truly, even an abuse of 2 Peter 3:8 will not help Day-Age theorists.